almer101/Flow-Control/README.md

 # Onboarding Prototype
 Prototype app which implements the flow of controllers - like onboarding tutorial or even onboarding setup.

-This can be used as a template or idea for project where it is needed to have some kind of flow setup and where data from ViewControllers in the flow needs to be saved for later to be used in some way (e.g. API call, saving the data locally).
+This can be used as a template or idea for the project where it is needed to have some kind of flow setup and where data from ViewControllers in the flow needs to be saved for later to be used in some way (e.g. API call, saving the data locally).

 ## Flow navigation

-In this project the flow of controllers is implemented such that it is independant of the ViewController from which it is called since the class FlowCoordinator, as its name says, coordinates the flow.
+In this project the flow of controllers is implemented such that it is independent of the ViewController from which it is called since the class FlowCoordinator, as its name says, coordinates the flow.
 More specifically, FlowCoordinator determines the order of ViewControllers in the flow.

 ### RootViewController